utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/circleci.md

 ## Configuring the Postman CLI for CircleCI

-With the help of the Postman CLI and the Postman API, you can run API tests created in Postman as part of your CircleCI pipeline.
+With the help of the Postman CLI and the Postman API, you can run Postman collections with your API tests created in Postman as part of your CircleCI pipeline.
 First generate the Postman CLI configuration code in Postman.
 Then add the configuration code to the `config.yml` file in your CircleCI project.

 You an also enforce [API Governance and API Security rules each time the pipeline runs](/docs/api-governance/api-definition/api-definition-warnings/#tracking-governance-and-security-rule-violations-in-cicd) ([Enterprise teams only](https://www.postman.com/pricing/)).